Tank (IL)

 -

-- is the total mass of liquid in the tank entering through all ports;
+— the total mass of liquid in the tank coming through all ports;

 -

-Due to the constant pressure in the tank, the volume of liquid inside the tank varies with mass flow rate.
-Note that the reverse is true for pipes, where pressure is a function of a fixed volume of liquid.
+Due to the constant pressure in the tank, the volume of liquid inside the tank varies depending on the mass flow rate.
+Note that the opposite is true for pipes, where pressure is a function of a fixed volume of liquid.

 if you want the simulation to stop when this happens.

-, the liquid level in the tank is determined by the volume of liquid , which is due to the constant cross-sectional area of the tank opening.
-Otherwise, the liquid level can be set as tabulated data in the Tabulated data - volume vs. level
+If for the parameter Tank volume parameterization If the value is set to Constant cross-section area', then the liquid level in the tank is determined by the volume of the liquid , which is due to the constant cross-sectional area of the tank opening.
+Otherwise, the liquid level can be set as tabular data in the `Tabulated data - volume vs. level

 option.

-If the liquid level in the tank falls below the tank inlet height, the assumption that the liquid completely fills the volume of the connected blocks may not be correct.
-Connections to the block Pipe (IL), which are based on this assumption, may give unphysical results in this case.
+If the liquid level in the tank falls below the height of the tank entrance, then the assumption that the liquid completely fills the volume of the connected blocks may be incorrect.
+Connections to the block Pipe (IL) which are based on this assumption, in this case may give non-physical results.

-As with the parameters.
-Liquid volume above max capacity*you can be notified if the liquid level in the tank falls below the height of the inlet(s) during the simulation by setting the parameters to the appropriate value. *Liquid level below inlet height.
+As in the case of the parameter Liquid volume above max capacity you can be notified if the liquid level in the tank drops below the height of the inlet(s) during the simulation by setting the appropriate value for the parameter Liquid level below inlet height.

-If you set the Number of inlets parameters to a number greater than 1
+If you have set the Number of inputs parameter to a number greater than 1

-, the equations below apply to each port.
-The dynamic pressure for the inlet port is equal to
+, then the equations below apply to each port.
+Dynamic pressure for the input port equally

 where